SylvanM/sylvanm.github.io/README.md

 # Overview
 I am an [M.S. student](https://www.cs.cornell.edu/ms) at Cornell University studying Computer Science, specifically algorithms and CS theory.
+I work with Professor Bobby Kleinberg on randomized algorithms for oblivious routing.

 I completed my undergrad at Cornell in Math and CS.
 I am interested in networks, graph algorithms, randomized algorithms, and cryptography (and other stuff too!).
 Here is a [link to my resume.](files/Sylvan%20Martin%20Resume.pdf)